alphagov/notifications-python-client/README.md

     * valid format is +447777111222

 * `template_id` is the template to send
     * Must be an integer that identifies a valid template.
 Templates are created in the admin tools.

 * `personalisation` is the template to send
-    * Must be an dictionary, with keys matching the placeholders in the template.
+    * Must be a JSON string, with keys matching the placeholders in the template, eg `{"name": "Chris"}`

 Checking the status of a text message: